TheCyberMonster/Amazon-Business-Research-Analyst-Hiring-Challenge/README.md

 I solved the Problem in 2 stages.

-1. Data Extraction From .txt files and save to .csv files
+1. Data Extraction From .txt files and save to .csv files.
 2. use csv files to to build a model

+ Original Dataset is zipped please unzip and use it. i extracted data from the original .txt files and saved as train.csv and test.csv.
 Here i used catboost regression with *Bayesian Search Optimization* for Hyper parameter tuning with optuna.
 Explore the notebook for detailed work :)